hekciu/fishermans-playground/raylib/raylib-5.0/README.md

-Official source code of Raylib downloaded from https://github.com/raysan5/raylib/releases/tag/5.0, with removed everything but LICENSE, src/ and .gitignore
+Official source code of Raylib downloaded from https://github.com/raysan5/raylib/releases/tag/5.0, with removed everything but LICENSE, src/ and .gitignore, if you want to do the same consider buying this library here https://raysan5.itch.io/raylib